kjdixon74/Bad-Bank/README.md

 - Check if email is an actual email address
 - Check if user already exists
+- Add ability for user to add multiple account types

 #### Deposit and Withdraw

 - type="number"
 - min="1"
 - onChange={(e) => setDeposit(Number(e.currentTarget.value))}

+#### Profile

+- Add ability for user to edit name, email, and password

 ## License Information